 If the wife had a child with another man while married to the husband, paternity of the child must be established before you can finish your divorce.
 This is true even if you have been separated for a long time.
-Read this article to learn more:
+Read this article to learn more: Divorce when the Husband is Not the Father (https://texaslawhelp.org/article /divorce-when-husband-not-father) [27].

-Divorce when the Husband is Not the Father (https://texaslawhelp.org /article/divorce-when-husband-not-father) [26].
+What if either spouse in a same-sex marriage gave birth during the marriage?

-What if either wife in a same-sex marriage gave birth during the marriage?
-It's a good idea to talk with a LGBT family law lawyer if either wife in a female same-sex marriage is pregnant or gave birth to a child during the marriage.
+It's a good idea to talk with a family law lawyer who knows about LGBTQ issues if either spouse in a same-sex marriage is pregnant or gave birth to a child during the marriage.
 The law in this area is unclear.